3 Effective Techniques to Alleviate Stress and Soothe Anxiety

 Technique 1: Deep Breathing

-This technique is simple and the most accessible coping skill for managing emotions.
+Deep breathing is one of the most accessible coping skills for managing emotions.

 What is Deep Breathing?

-Deep breathing is a calming practice that involves the use of breath to activate the body's relaxation response.
-[1]
+Deep breathing is a soothing technique that uses breath to trigger the body's relaxation response.

-Practice by inhaling for 4 seconds, holding your breath for 7 seconds, and exhaling for 8 seconds.
-Repeat this technique for 2-5 minutes or until you feel more noticeably calm.
-[2]
+You can practice deep breathing by inhaling for 4 seconds, holding your breath for 7 seconds, and exhaling for 8 seconds.
+Repeat this technique for 2-5 minutes or until you feel calmer.

 Benefits of Deep Breathing

-This method has potential long-term benefits including increased relaxation, reduced anxiety, and increased sleep.
-[3] [4]
+This method offers long-term benefits, including increased relaxation, reduced anxiety, and improved sleep.

 Technique 2: Progressive Muscle Relaxation

-This is another simple and easily accessible coping skill to help you relax.
+Progressive muscle relaxation is another effective and accessible way to help you relax.

 What is Progressive Muscle Relaxation?